datboyblu3/Ansible/README.md

 # Ansible

 Ansible playbooks to create and manage users on linux systems for security purposes.
-These playbooks are intended for security analysts and learning purposes, but feel free to fork and modify. **Please be sure to change password, as these users are created with a default password!**
+These playbooks are intended for security analysts and learning purposes, but feel free to fork and modify.
+There are also sample playbooks I created using Digital Ocean's [Ansible tutorial](https://www.digitalocean.com/community/tutorial_series/how-to-write-ansible-playbooks).

+**Please be sure to change password, as these users are created with a default password!**

 - install_packages.yaml will install packages based on the debian and red hat systems
 - install_nginx.yaml will install the nginx tool